Why are Quality Survey Designs So Important?

 This will be compounded if a respondent doesn’t have much experience with the subject (see point 6 below) or if some statements seem to overlap or duplicate each other.
 For example, asking a respondent if they consider a brand as high quality, then asking if they feel it is a premium brand, can be seen as overlap and be frustrating for respondents.

-Try to place limits on the number of iterations of a repetitive bank of statements and remove anything that is either not important to the research or is duplicated by other statements asked.
+Try to place limits on the number of iterations of a repetitive bank of statements in survey designs and remove anything that is either not important to the research or is duplicated by other statements asked.
 A limit of 12 statements is a good target to aim for and will reduce noise in the data.

 5. Reconsider the need for grids and scales